terramate-io/terramate-docs/cli/reference/blocks/bundle.md

 - Default: `terramate scaffold` generates YAML by default.
 Use `--output-format hcl` to emit HCL instead.
 - YAML: `metadata.name` mirrors the HCL label; `spec` mirrors the HCL body.
 - YAML: values may embed HCL expressions via `!hcl {expression}`.
-- YAML: bundle instances are auto‑loaded by the Catalyst binary at startup; no additional import is required.
+- YAML: bundle instances are auto‑loaded by Terramate at startup; no additional import is required.

 ### Rules